tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 {::boilerplate bcp14-tagged}
 This document makes use of the terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

-"Traditional" algorithms:  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
+"Traditional Algorithm":  An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms.
 In the context of JOSE, examples of traditional key exchange algorithms include Elliptic Curve Diffie-Hellman Ephemeral Static {{?RFC6090}} {{?RFC8037}}.
 In the context of COSE, examples of traditional key exchange algorithms include Ephemeral-Static (ES) DH and Static-Static (SS) DH {{?RFC9052}}.

 "Post-Quantum Algorithm":  An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Examples of PQC key exchange algorithms include Kyber.